The Turkey Real Estate Guide: How to Purchase a Property in Turkey

-Istanbul, for example, is full of great deals right now.
-From penthouses in some of the most coveted neighborhoods to new land developments in the suburbs, Istanbul offers a great ROI for those willing to do the legwork.
+From penthouses in some of the most coveted neighbourhoods to new land developments in the suburbs, Istanbul offers a great ROI for those willing to do the legwork.

 So, how do you invest in real estate in Turkey, how do you maintain your property and what taxes are applicable when you decide to sell it?

-Economic growth and personal prosperity are at the heart of Turkey.
-And the fact that it has forever been ‘stuck between the West and the East’ means that it’s taken the best practices of both worlds.
+The fact that it has forever been ‘stuck between the West and the East’ means the country has been able to observe, adopt and adapt the best practices of both worlds.

 Buying real estate in Turkey has a huge perk – you can get a passport if you invest a large enough sum.

-The price of the program went down to $250,000 in 2018, but its sheer popularity led to public pressure in Turkey, resulting in the minimum investment requirement being raised in 2022 from $250,000 to $400,000.
+The price of the program went down to US$250,000 in 2018, but its sheer popularity led to public pressure in Turkey, resulting in the minimum investment requirement being raised in 2022 from US$250,000 to US$400,000.

 It’s a very attractive option for those who want to invest and get a second passport.
-A Turkish passport can be a great addition to your passport portfolio because it’s an E-2 visa country with the United States.
+A Turkish passport can be a great addition to your passport portfolio because it’s an E-2 visa treaty country with the United States.

 So, if you need a quick solution for accessing the US, a Turkish passport might be just the thing.
 And Chinese investors have certainly jumped on this bandwagon.